opencontainers/oci-conformance/reviewing.md

 2. Add the vendor's information to the OCI landscape (TODO: link), which also causes them to appear on (TODO: link) and (TODO: link).

-3. Add a comment saying "You are now Certified OCI" and merge the PR.
+3. Add a comment saying "You are now OCI Certified" and merge the PR.